raml-org/webapi-parser/docs/migration-guide-datatype-expansion.md

   const ramlString = wap.raml10.generateString(resolved)
 ```

-Feel free to inspect contents of the `output.raml` file above and note how types definitions and their inheritance was flattened/expanded.
+Feel free to inspect contents of the `output.raml` file above and note how type definitions and their respective inheritances were flattened/expanded.

-Note that "WebApi" Model functionality isn't limited to output generation.
-It can also be inspected and altered in JS and Java code and converter to other API spec formats (OAS2.0, OAS 3.0, etc.).
+Note that the "WebApi Model" functionality isn't limited to output generation.
+It can also be inspected and altered in JavaScript or Java code, and converter to other API specification formats (OAS2.0, OAS 3.0, etc).

 ## Need Assistance?
 Here are the things to do if you have more questions: